Why women consider life insurance or income protection.

 Women now contribute a great portion of combined household income to their families.
 These families could experience great financial hardship if this steady income was suddenly taken away.

-The Lonergan study showed that two-thirds of the women surveyed were in charge of household administration.
-If you spend time taking care of the kids, then a permanent nanny may need to be hired, or your partner may need to take time off work in the event of your death.
+If for instance you are a stay at home mum, there are life insurance options that make sense.
+If you spend time taking care of the kids, then a permanent nanny may need to be hired, or your partner may need to take time off work if something happens to you.
 While it is an unpleasant thought, it is important for women to consider their own situation and how their family may be impacted on if they were to pass away.

 There are many benefits that come with having life insurance cover for women.
 Some of these benefits include: